 The first known fountain brush pen was invented in 1926, and a little over 20 years later, the popularity of markers rose considerably due to the production of Magic Markers.
 When people began to discover all the great many uses and possibilities of markers, artist markers continued to rise to fame.
 More varieties of markers have developed in the many years since then and are widely used to this day.

-What Are Artist Markers And What Are They Used For?
+What Are Alcohol Markers and What Are They Used For?

 Alcohol markers, also known as art markers, are currently popular among artists and crafters.
 They are special writing, drawing, and coloring tools used for a wide range of creative tasks.
-As they are highly demanded, there are many artist markers available on the market, and they come in many different forms.
+As they are highly demanded, there are many color markers for artists available on the market, and they come in many different forms.

 Chisel tips create more pronounced ink marks with defined edges (think of a highlighter and the type of tip it commonly has).
 With a chisel tip artist marker, an artist may draw straight lines of varying thicknesses.
 This can be helpful for certain styles of calligraphy, hand-lettering, and other forms of writing or drawing.
 A fine tip is the closest to a more traditional pen, and is characterized by a thin pointy tip.
 This can be used for certain forms of hand-lettering, specifically in lighter and thinner fonts.
 The exact thickness of a fine tip marker may vary across different marker styles and brands.
 While brush tips may offer more flexibility, freedom of movement, and a variety of ink strokes, fine tips offer a more distinct approach to drawing and coloring.
 Every line drawn with a fine tip pen will more or less look the same.